Shared Solar Program

 Take the next step in participating in Shared Solar by determining your eligibility.
 Residential and business electric customers can participate in this limited opportunity.
 Shares are available on a first-come, first-served basis.

 Participate - Residential Participate - Business

-Note: MGE will contact you to confirm your shares and complete your enrollment prior to the array coming online later this year.
+Note: MGE will review your eligibility and contact you to confirm your shares and complete your enrollment.

 Purchase Shares - Business

 What is Shared Solar?

 MGE's Shared Solar program gives eligible customers the option to add solar to their energy mix.
 Participants pay a one-time, up-front fee of $47.25 per share to reserve a portion of the electricity produced.
 Currently, participants in Shared Solar pay a rate of 10.9 cents per kilowatt-hour, except for Cg-4 customers, for all allocated solar electricity.
 This price will remain with you, even if you move within the MGE electric service territory, for the life of the contract.

 Want to learn more?
 Check out our Frequently Asked Questions.